-(i) Komplete products and Maschine Expansions have to be updated to ensure their full integration into the Maschine Library.
-To update any Native Instruments product installed on your computer, start Native Access.
+(i) Komplete products and Maschine EXPANSIONS have to be updated to ensure their full integration into the Maschine Library.
+To update any Native Instruments product installed on your computer, start the Native Access.
 For more information, refer to the Native Access web page.

-Alternatively, you can load a Plug-in preset from the Plug-in menu by selecting the Open... command, then navigating your file system and selecting the desired preset file (extension ".mxinst" for Instrument Plug-in presets, ".mxfx" for Effect Plug-in presets, or ".mfxp" for Maschine 1.x Module presets).
+You can also load a Plug-in preset from the Plug-in menu by selecting the Open... command, then navigating your file system and selecting the desired preset file (extension ".mxinst" for Instrument Plug-in presets, ".mxfx" for Effect Plug-in presets, or ".mfxp" for Maschine 1.x Module presets).

-Removing a default Plug-in preset
+Removing a Default Plug-in Preset

-For each Plug-in, you can set a default preset that is loaded automatically every time the Plug-in is loaded.
-If this default preset is no longer needed, you can use the Plug-in menu to remove it.
+For each plug-in, you can set a default preset that is loaded automatically every time the plug-in is opened.
+If the default plug-in preset is no longer required, use the Plug-in menu to remove the saved default preset.

-To remove the default preset of a Plug-in using the Plug-in menu:
+To remove the default preset of a plug-in using the Plug-in menu:

-- 1. Click the Sound containing the Plug-in.

-- 2. Click the Plug-in drop-down menu.
+- 1. Click the Sound containing the Plug-in. - 2.
+Click the Plug-in drop-down menu.

-- 3. Click Remove Default Preset in the menu to remove the default preset.
+3. Click Remove Default Preset in the menu to remove the default preset.

-→ The default preset for the Plug-in is removed and the Plug-in will use its factory settings next time it is loaded.
+→ The default plug-in preset is removed and the plug-in will load with its initialized settings next time it is opened.

-You can also use the Plug-in Manager in the Preferences panel to gain an overview of your default Plug-in presets and remove them if required.
-Refer to Preferences - Plug-ins page for more information.
+You can also use the Plug-in Manager in the Preferences panel to gain an overview of your default plug-in presets and also remove them if required.